Cray-HPE/sat/docs/man/sat-diag.8.rst

         terminal.

 **-x** *XNAME*, **--xname** *XNAME*
-        This flag can be used to specify a specific xname on which to run tests.
-This flag can be used multiple times to list multiple xnames.
+        This flag can be used to specify an xname on which to run tests.
+        This flag can be used multiple times to specify multiple xnames.

 **-f** *PATH*, **--xname-file** *PATH*
         Specify a path to a newline-delimited file containing a list